/106. Construct Binary Tree from Inorder and Postorder Traversal

 Arrays68.2% acceptance

-Given two integer arrays representing the inorder and postorder traversals of a binary tree, reconstruct the binary tree and return its level-order traversal as a list, where null values represent missing children.
+Given two integer arrays representing the inorder and postorder traversals of a binary tree, reconstruct the binary tree and return its level-order traversal as a list.
+Each node value is unique.
+If a node does not exist at a position in the level-order traversal, use None.

 Example 1